numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 .. * Because the reference set is always a finite approximation of the Pareto set, negative quality indicator differences can occur.

----

-* why hypervolume (can also be in principle with other indicators)

-* Evaluation based on the complete archive of nondominated solutions, independent of population size (Tobias)

-* explain - give formula for the computation of the hypervolume (if there are no points dominating the Nadir)